 Santa Maria College uniform is a sign of identity with the College and should be worn with pride.
 Each student is expected to be properly attired in full uniform, whilst at the College, travelling to and from the College, and when representing the College at external functions and events

-Students attending Santa Maria College, walk, ride, travel by bus or are dropped of by parents.
+Students attending Santa Maria College either ride, walk, catch Transperth buses, Santa Maria private chartered buses or are dropped off by their parents.

-The College has numerous bicycle racks for student use.
-Students provide their own locks.
+The College has a number of bike racks for student use.
+Students need to provide their own locks.